Gerenal questions, exam questions, show questions

-Q: What is the criteria to join the seniors show group?
+Q: What is the criteria to join the Seniors and Juniors show group?

-A: There are a number of different criteria, and now that the school is growing and standards are soaring, the criteria for the seniors showgroup will be even tighter
+A: There are a number of different criteria, and now that the school is growing and standards are soaring, the criteria for the show squads will be even tighter

 Ballet!
 Ballet is the foundation to all dance technique and children who have been studying ballet from a young age will have developed their technique, control, alignment

 Modern!
 Modern is another style of dance which is focused on technique, posture, alignment, control, strength, musicality.
-A combination of modern and ballet will give students the best chance of achieving the high standard required to be invited into the seniors class.
+A combination of modern and ballet will give students the best chance of achieving the high standard required to be invited into the seniors and juniors classes.

 Attendance.
 You must have a good level of attendance to be considered.
 Students who regularly miss classes are unable to catch up on the work they miss.